Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Electricity: $500 per quarter ($2,000 per year)

-She decides to get the Wyndham Rewards Visa Credit Card, which earns two points per dollar spent on gas, utilities and groceries and one point on everything else.
-After checking and learning that there are no fees involved, Annie sets up all her above payments as an autopayment from this account.
+She decides to get the U.S. Bank Cash+™ Visa Signature® Card, which earns 5% cash back per dollar spent on two categories you choose on up to $2,000 in combined purchases each quarter, including utilities and gym subscriptions, and you earn 2% cash back on purchases made either at gas stations or grocery stores.
+After activating the categories, Annie sets up all her above payments as an autopayment from this account.

 Over a year, Annie earns: